 Answer: A

-16. The sign on the right indicates left turn only at the intersection ahead.
+16. The sign on the right indicates a T-shaped intersection head.

 A. Right